MayurJadhav13/JTP-Technical-Project/README.md

 ```bash
 cd JTP-Technical-Project/
 ```
-> ⚠️ Database Configuration: The .env file required for connecting to MongoDB Atlas has been shared via email.
-Please place the .env file in the backend folder.
-Your .env file path should look like this: backend/.env

 Launch the application by loading the saved model and embeddings with Docker:
 > Ensure Docker Desktop is running.